 Slow Cooker Chili Cheese Corn

-- 4 cups fresh or frozen corn thawed
+- 4 cups corn fresh or frozen, thawed

 - 2 tablespoons unsalted butter

-- 1 (4 ounce can fire-roasted chopped green chilies
+- 1 4 ounce fire-roasted chopped green chilies

 - Place all ingredients into the slow cooker in the order listed.